 - Finally, use a small spoon to drizzle a bit of warm honey over each crostini.
 Serve immediately.

 Fresh blackberries are so important for this recipe!
-I love using fresh Oregon Blackberries if I'm close enough to find them, but if you're outside their distribution zone then use whatever is fresh and local.
-If berries are out of season around you, I'd recommend using a nice berry jam or berry puree instead of opting for whole frozen berries.
+I love using fresh local blackberries.
+If berries are out of season around you, I’d recommend using a nice berry jam or berry puree instead of opting for whole frozen berries.

 Thinly sliced prosciutto would be a great addition to these crostini.